epn-ml/IWF-ICMEs/README.md

 # IWF - ICME detection

 This project is about the science case proposed by the IWF, entitled "Detection and classification of ICMEs in in-situ solar wind data".
-The results of this projects have been submitted for publication and are currently available on arXiv:
+The results of this project have been submitted for publication and are currently available on arXiv:

 *  Rüdisser H.T., Windisch A., Amerstorfer U.V., Möstl C., Amerstorfer T., Bailey R.L., and Reiss M.A.
 (2022), Automatic detection of interplanetary coronal mass ejections in solar wind in situ data, 2022.
 URL https://arxiv.org/abs/2205.03578.